stevestech/birdsbegone/README.md

 ```
 git commit --author="username" -m "commit msg"
 ```
-Remeber to use origin master when pushing/pulling!
+Repo is now setup to allow direct pushing and pulling, no origin master required =]

 Using the WiFI Dongle on University Internet:
 ```